What payment methods are available to me when making a payment under $10,000?

 - Packing slips that clearly indicate the vendor, amount paid, and proof of ownership transferred (generally in conjunction with an order confirmation)

-- A Certificate of Missing Documentation Form (if an original receipt is unobtainable/lost.
-No longer used for Travel and Expense)
+- A Certificate of Missing Documentation form (listed alphabetically on Financial Services’ Forms webpage) if an original receipt is unobtainable/ lost.
+Note: This form is no longer used for SAP Concur Travel and Expense Reimbursement.

 - University pamphlets and announcements (when paying an Honorarium)

-- Payment to Independent Contractor Questionnaire and Indemnification Form, in conjunction with an original invoice (when service is being provided by an individual or small business outside of the University)
+- Independent Contractor Questionnaire and Confirmation of Information and Indemnification Agreement forms (these forms are found in eShop), in conjunction with an original invoice when service is being provided by an individual or small business outside of the University

 The following are not acceptable as backup documentation on their own, but may be acceptable in conjunction with one of the items listed above: